ibm-cloud-docs/direct-link/order-colocation.md

 {: tip}

 ## Before you begin
-Before ordering Dedicated Hosting on Classic, review and ensure that you have met all requirements stated in [Dedicated Hosting on Classic entrance criteria](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#dldh-entrance-criteria).
+Before ordering Dedicated Hosting on Classic, review and ensure that you have met all requirements that are stated in [Dedicated Hosting on Classic entrance criteria](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#dldh-entrance-criteria).

 ## Direct Link ordering process overview